-Please take out Activity 2.1 Questions About My Cancer, Treatment and Follow-up Care and think about the information we have gone over.
+Please take out Activity 2.1 Questions About My Cancer, Treatment and Follow-up Care and think about the information you and your Compañera have gone over.
 If you do not know the type of breast cancer you have or the names of your treatments, it is important to ask your doctor about these.
 Write down any questions you have for your doctors or nurses about your cancer or treatment.
-If you need help writing these questions down, let me know.
+If you need help writing, these questions down, let your Compañera know.